The newly qualified associate

-In the last few weeks, Shaheed Fatima, a 28-year-old barrister at Blackstone Chambers, has been on the winning side in two of the most politically charged legal actions of the last 12 months.
-She represented the six Roma gypsies who were trying to escape persecution in their own country but who were blocked by UK immigration officers posted at Prague Airport to pre-clear passengers heading for the UK.
+In the last few months, Shaheed Fatima, a 28-year-old barrister at Blackstone Chambers, has been on the winning side in two of the most politically charged legal actions of the last year.
+She represented the six Roma gypsies who were trying to escape persecution in their own country but who were blocked by UK immigration officers posted at Prague Airport to ‘pre-clear’ passengers heading for the UK.

 The barrister was also involved in the controversial legal challenge by the family of an Iraqi civilian, Baha Mousa, who was allegedly beaten to death by UK military guards.
 He won the right to an “independent and effective” inquiry into his death in the High Court.
 The families of five other Iraqis allegedly killed by UK troops had their applications for judicial review rejected because the relatives had not died in military custody.
 However, they were granted permission to appeal.